- Swansea (Main) 01792 773 773

 - Please note that all phone calls are recorded

-General Data Protection Regulation (GDPR) - How We Can Help You Prepare
+General Data Protection Regulation (GDPR) - How We Can Help

-Under GDPR organisations are required to demonstrate compliance with the new legislation in order to satisfy the new accountability principle that is introduced by GDPR.
+Under GDPR, organisations are required to demonstrate compliance with the new legislation in order to satisfy the new accountability principle that is introduced by GDPR.

 Some steps that your organisation can take to ensure compliance with the new principle include: